 Other services available

-Insect ID: Due to the current district closure, we are not accepting walk-in samples for insect identification.
-If you have a question or need assistance with an insect issue, please contact Kelly Liebman (Kellyl@msmosquito.org; 707-230-5386).
+Insect ID: Due to the current district office closure, we are not accepting walk-in samples for insect identification.
+You may submit an insect identification request online by clicking here.